-- Suction- When residual limb is being seated inside the socket, an expulsion valve (one way valve) that expels the air without return.
+- Suction- When the residual limb is seated inside the socket, an expulsion valve (one way valve) that expels the air without return is used.
 The suction is achieved with use of a seal in gel liner or suspension sleeve.
-More advanced systems can include a vacuum suction system that expels with more force than that of a expulsion valve.
+More advanced systems can include a vacuum suction system that expels with more force than that of an expulsion valve.

-- Pin lock or locking mechanism- A locking gel liner is used for this mechanism that allows a pin that protrudes at the end of the liner that engages the lock mechanism.
+- Pin lock or locking mechanism- A locking gel liner is used for this mechanism.
+It allows a pin that protrudes at the end of the liner that engages the lock mechanism.
 Once locked in place, the prosthesis will remain locked until disengaged by a release lever

 - Thigh corset and knee joints- typically seen for use in the shorter below knee residual limbs due to the lack of stability, but serves as a suspension option without use of a waist strap and gives a tight circumferential wrap round the thigh

 - Cuff suspension strap- Use of a “fork strap” that wraps around the bony prominences of the bottom or distal end of the femur.
 The capture of the bone allows the strap to rest on once prosthesis is lifted off the ground